Comparisons

 How we ranked these apps

 Honest disclosure up front: we built Slyce.
-We put Slyce first on this list because it wins the specific thing we built it to win — spend-to-own with zero subscription and Trump Account support.
+We put Slyce first on this list because it wins the specific thing we built it to win — spend-to-own with a flat, predictable fee in a clean, modern app.
 We don't claim Slyce is best on every axis, because it isn't.
 If we did, this article would be a pitch, not a ranking.
 For every app below, we say where it legitimately wins and where it doesn't.

 No money changed hands in assembling this list.
 No referral commissions.
 No "sponsored" slots.
 The ordering reflects our honest read on fit, not on economic incentive to rank one app over another.